minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

       #.
 Deploy a new, empty MinIO site

       #.
-In a browser, access the Console for one of the exisitng replicated sites
+In a browser, access the Console for one of the existing replicated sites

          For example, ``https://<addressforsite>:9000``